jeffrey-l-turner/syssetup/README.md

 script to setup a new system

-This is a script customized cloned from github.com:startup-class/setup.git for Mac OS as well as Ubuntu, Redhat, and Fedora instances.
+This is a script customized cloned from github.com:startup-class/setup.git for Mac OS as well as Ubuntu, Redhat, CentOS, and Fedora instances.
 If you intend to run this on a Mac, install the Xcode command line tools prior to executing the curl commands, below.

 setup.sh
 =========
 This setup script now offers an interactive menu for setup of both ssh keys (for Heroku and Github) as well as identifying the system parameters prior to invocation.

-The script has been updated to suport an angularJS development environment using vim with ctags.
-The system will automatically re-index ctags when working with git repositories.
+The script has been updated to suport an AngularJS development environment using vim with ctags and eslint.
+The scripts will automatically re-index ctags when working with git repositories.

 Run the following from a terminal window on your virtual machine to interactively setup your system: